aanchalmahajan3112/AI_integrated_video_editor/README.md

    Why NER & Sentiment Analysis is required- These are required for content categorization, sentiment-based editing, and script analysis.

    ### d.
 Facial Detection-
    A facial detection model is integrated to identify and mark timestamps when faces are present in the video.
-OpenCV's pre-trained Haar Cascades, deep learning-based models like Single Shot MultiBox
-   Detector (SSD), or Region-based Convolutional Neural Networks (R-CNNs) can be used for detecting faces in the video.
+OpenCV's pre-trained Haar Cascades can be used for detecting faces in the video.
    Haar Cascade Classifiers, are a machine learning object detection method used to identify objects, detect faces or patterns within images or video.
 They are trained using machine learning techniques, particularly the AdaBoost (Adaptive Boosting) algorithm.
-   SSD is a single-shot object detection model that efficiently detects objects of various sizes and shapes in real-time and also provide information about their location (bounding boxes) and class labels (e.g., car, person, dog).
-   R-CNN, or Region-based Convolutional Neural Network, is an object detection method in computer vision that uses a combination of region proposals and convolutional neural networks to identify and locate objects within an image.

-   For this particular product, we can make use of Haar Cascade Classifiers.
    Here's the piece of code that we can use for detecting faces in videos:

    ####  Importing the OpenCV library which is used for computer vision tasks like image and video processing.
    import cv2